 - Jamie Farr Golf Classic beneficiary with establishment of an endowment for children‘s eyeglasses.

 - Low Vision Clinic opens.

-- Sight Center received its first funding through the Independent Living grant program.
+- The Sight Center received its first funding through the Independent Living grant program.

 - Agency also received its first funding through the Area Office on Aging of Northwest Ohio.

-- Agency decreased its service delivery area from 23 counties in northwest Ohio and southeast Michigan to 16 counties of Northwest Ohio.
+- Agency decreased its service delivery area from 23-county in northwest Ohio and southeast Michigan to 16- county of Northwest Ohio.

 - Agency renamed “The Sight Center of Northwest Ohio.”

 - The Sight Center launched the Building a Vision for the Future Capital Campaign to raise $1.65 million for the property purchase and construction of a new building.

 - 1002 Garden Lake Parkway Toledo, OH 43614

 - Opened The Shop at The Sight Center